njustesen/botbowl/docs/submit.md

 be instantiated just once, then play the ten games of the series, and finally shut down.
 Before each new game in the series, the ```new_game()``` method is called and at the end of each game, ```end_game()``` is called.
 This allows you to easily adapt your strategy based on the game result.
 It is, however, not possible to save data between the series but this is hardly useful anyways.

+If you want to understand how the competition server works in more detail, take a look at the [https://github.com/njustesen/ffai/blob/master/examples/competition_example.py](competition example).

 ## Submission link

 Coming soon